chamikaradk/Polymer-include-topology-ITP-file-generator-for-GROMACS-simulations/README.md

 # Polymer-ITP-generator
-Generate automated initial topology for gromacs simulations
+PolyITPgen Generates automated initial polymer topology for gromacs simulations

+This code automatically generate polymer itp file for gromacs simulations from Monomer itp file.
+You may use LigParGen server by jorgensen lab @ Yale to generate initial itp file for the monomer.
+Monomer needs to be input, along with bonded interaction parameters pertaining to:
+  1.Inter molecular and;
+  2.Intra molecular properties (linkers).
-This code automatically generate polymer itp file for gromacs simulations.
-Monomer itp file needs to be input, along with bonded parameters of linkers, then assign repeat units to generate the polymer itp.
-The code relies on the atom indexing in the following way: Nn = N1+n x N+1H
+Then, simply assign number of repeat units to generate the polymer itp.
+The code relies on the atom indexing to start and end with the two terminal H atoms of the monomer.
-Materials studio can be used to generate the polymeric structure from monomer pdb.
+PolGroGen can be used to generate the polymeric structure input file from monomer pdb - Please check the other repositary.
-Use lig Par gen server by jorgensen lab @ Yale to generate initial itp file for the monomer

-Input the following information in the code to generate your polymer ITP combining explicit calculations of dihedrals and charges